gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/02-using-net-standard.md

     }
     ```

-5. In *DiscountCalculator.API* replace *ValuesController.cs** with "DiscountsController.cs"
+5. In *DiscountCalculator.API* delete "WeatherForecast.cs" and replace *WeatherForecastController.cs** with "DiscountsController.cs"

     ```c#
     using System;